EdwardBrodskiy/digit_classifier/README.md

 # Digit Classifier

+A handwriten digit classifier network trained on the MNIST data set of normalized handwriten digit images.
+The program uses the numpy library to handle the matrix operations of the neural network.
+The program also includes a tool for drawing your own digits with instant feedback from the loaded network.

 This project is currently not finished and is still in development.
 Currently it provides a gui for manipulating and training networks.
 See functionality below.